-The legislature also rejected this time by a vote of 29-15, a proposal calling for a fresh-man member of the Student Affairs Committee.

-Legislator Rusty Davenport ged rejection of the proposal the grounds that it is "a urged on poor means to a questionable
+The legislature also rejected this time by a vote of 29-15, a proposal calling for a freshman member of the Student Affairs Committee.
+Legislator Rusty Davenport urged rejection of the proposal on the grounds that it is "a poor means to a questionable ends."

-Sara Cox president of the omans Student Council also Womans urged rejection of the proposal pointing out that "freshmen were already on many committees.
+Sara Cox president of Womans Student Council urged rejection of the proposal pointing out that "freshmen were

+already on many committees."

-However, freshman Paul Bryant argued that the pro-posal was necessary since in-coming freshmen were not allow-ed to vote for the presidents of MIC and WSC or influence MIG and WSC or influence e selection of the -- other of the Student Affairs Committee (those chosen by legislature).
+However, freshman Paul

+Bryant argued that the proposal was necessary since incoming freshmen were not allowed to vote for the presidents of MIG and WSC or influence the selection of the - other Student Affairs Committee (those chosen by legislature).